abhinavkumar2620/java-learning/README.md

 # 📈 Progress

-This repository is updated regularly with new Java programs and practice questions.
+I regularly update this repository with new Java programs and practice questions as I continue learning.

 ---

 # 🤝 Connect With Me

-GitHub:
+## GitHub
 https://github.com/abhinavkumar2620

 ---

 ⭐ Thank you for visiting this repository.
+Feel free to explore the programs and follow my Java learning journey.